Holliway History, Family Crest & Coats of Arms

 Today, it is part of Greater London.
-There are a few different possible origins of the place name but the generally accepted origin is from the Old English words hol + weg which evolved to mean "the road with a hollow."
+There are a few different possible origins of the place name but the generally accepted origin is from the Old English words "hol" + "weg" which evolved to mean "the road with a hollow."
 One of the first listings of the district was in 1307, when it was listed as Le Holeweye.

 Early History of the Holliway family

 This web page shows only a small excerpt of our Holliway research.
-Another 131 words (9 lines of text) covering the years 1826, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Holliway History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1581, 1684, 1666, 1734, 1720, 1734, 1722, 1723, 1691, 1759, 1691, 1684, 1695, 1562, 1616, 1562, 1582, 1599, 1604 and are included under the topic Early Holliway History in all our PDF Extended History products and printed products wherever possible.

 Holliway Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Holliway family name include Holloway, Hollway, Holoway, Hollaway, Hollywood and others.

 Early Notables of the Holliway family (pre 1700)

 Another 152 words (11 lines of text) are included under the topic Early Holliway Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holliway family to Ireland

 Some of the Holliway family moved to Ireland, but this topic is not covered in this excerpt.

 Another 193 words (14 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Holliway family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
-Early immigrants bearing the Holliway surname or a spelling variation of the name include: Dorothy Hollway settled in Barbados in 1663; with William her husband; William Holloway settled in Maryland in 1775; Eadie Holloway settled with Elizabeth and Joe in Virginia in 1635.
+Early immigrants bearing the Holliway surname or a spelling variation of the name include: Dorothy Hollway settled in Barbados in 1663 with William, her husband; William Holloway settled in Maryland in 1775; Eadie Holloway settled with Elizabeth and Joe in Virginia in 1635.